Deadlica/maze-generator/README.md

 ## First time usage

-To setup compiled file type the following in the terminal
+To compile file for first time usage, type the following in the terminal

 ```bash
 make